skyler120/sparsity-halo/README.md

   --save_dir $SAVE_DIRECTORY$
 ```

-Please see the library for rethinking the value of network pruning for guidance on how to run this file, and license information: https://github.com/Eric-mingjie/rethinking-network-pruning
+Please see the library for rethinking the value of network pruning for guidance on how to run this file (and associated), and license information: https://github.com/Eric-mingjie/rethinking-network-pruning

 ### Citations